top of page

 minuteman statue

-However, rare gold and silver coins graded below 60 can be exceptions to this rule when few coins are known to exist in Uncirculated State condition due to factors like low survival rates, limited mintages, and mass melting.
+However, rare gold and silver coins graded below 60 can be exceptions to this rule when few coins are known to exist in Uncirculated State condition due to factors such as low survival rates, low mintages, and mass melting.

 WHAT ARE CIRCULATED COINS?

-Generally, circulated coins are less valuable and sought after than Uncirculated Mint State coins, with some exceptions.
+Generally, circulated coins are less valuable and less sought after than uncirculated Mint State coins, with certain exceptions.

-1889-CC (Carson City) Morgan Silver Dollar fetch premium prices due to their limited availability and the scarcity of documented Uncirculated Mint State examples in population and census reports.
+1889-CC (Carson City) Morgan Silver Dollar command premium prices due to their limited availability and the rarity of documented uncirculated Mint State examples in population and census reports.

 1895 Toned Proof Cameo Morgan Silver Dollar